Skip to main content

 The Dress Code Myth

 Let me put this to rest: there is no dress code at 99% of airport lounges.
 People show up in athleisure, flip-flops, pajamas after red-eyes, business suits, and everything in between.
-I've seen someone in a full tracksuit sitting next to a guy in a three-piece suit, both eating the same pasta.
+It is common to see someone in a full tracksuit sitting next to a guy in a three-piece suit, both eating the same pasta.
 Nobody cares.

 The only exception is some ultra-premium first-class lounges that technically have a "smart casual" policy.
 Even then, enforcement is essentially non-existent.
 If you're wearing clothes and shoes, you're fine.